vincehass/TradeBot-Transformers/README.md

 # Robust Principle Component Analysis

-Implementation of robust principal component analysis and stable principal component pursuit based on the following references:
+Implementation of robust principal component analysis pursuit based on Algorithm 1 (Principal Component Pursuit by Alternating Directions) described on page 29 in this paper:

 * Candes, Emmanuel J. et al. "Robust Principal Component Analysis?"
 Journal of the ACM, Vol. 58, No. 3, Article 11, 2011.

-* Zhou, Zihan, et al. "Stable principal component pursuit."
-Information Theory Proceedings (ISIT), 2010 IEEE International Symposium on.
-IEEE, 2010.
+You can have acces here https://arxiv.org/abs/0912.3599

 ### Description
 The classical _Principal Component Analysis_ (PCA) is widely used for high-dimensional analysis and dimensionality reduction.
 Mathematically, if all the data points are stacked as column vectors of a (n, m)matrix $M$, PCA tries to decompose $M$ as